Typhoon Maria (2006): Meteorological history

 On August 3, the Japan Meteorological Agency (JMA) began monitoring a tropical depression located to the southeast of Minami Torishima Island.
 The depression slowly developed as it moved towards the west-northwest.
 At 1630 UTC on August 5, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the developing system while it was located about 740 km (460 mi) east-northeast of the northern Mariana Islands.
 Deep convection was present around the center of circulation but the overall structure of the storm resembled a subtropical cyclone.
 However, the storm was likely to intensify as it was located within an area of low to moderate vertical wind shear with favorable diffulence aloft.
-Later that day, the JMA upgraded the depression to a tropical storm and gave it the name Maria; a name submitted by the United States and a common Chamorro feminine name.
+Later that day, the JMA upgraded the depression to a tropical storm and gave it the name Maria.
 Maria continued towards the west-northwest along the edge of a broad subtropical ridge located east of Japan.

 As the JMA issued their first advisory, the JTWC designated the system as Tropical Depression 09W while located about 280 km (175 mi) east-northeast of Iwo Jima.
 Early the next day, the JMA classified Maria as a severe tropical storm with winds of 95 km/h (60 mph 10-minute winds) while the JTWC reported that Maria had just become a tropical storm with winds reaching 75 km/h (45 mph 1-minute winds).
 The storm also had a slight northward relocation.
 Tracking towards the northwest, the storm intensified into a typhoon and reached its peak intensity with winds of 130 km/h (80 mph 10-minute winds) and minimum pressure of 975 hPa (mbar) at 0900 UTC.
 Around the same time, the JTWC assessed the storm to have reached its peak intensity with winds of 110 km/h (70 mph 1-minute winds).
 However, the JTWC operationally classified Maria as a minimal typhoon with winds of 120 km/h (75 mph 1-minute winds) on August 7.